sbb-design-systems/sbb-angular/src/angular/loading/loading.md

-The loading indicator supports four modes (tiny, small, medium (default), big), a mode for covering the parent element (fullbox), a mode for covering the whole screen (fullscreen) and a text inline mode, which allows to use the loading indicator within a text and adjust the size to the font size.
+The loading indicator supports four modes (tiny, small, medium (default), big), a mode for covering the parent element (fullbox), and a text inline mode, which allows to use the loading indicator within a text and adjust the size to the font size.